Creating a Kubernetes cluster

 Creating a Kubernetes cluster in Cleura Cloud Management Panel

-To get started, navigate to https://cleura.cloud and, in the side panel, choose Containers → Gardener.
-You will land on a page named Gardener / Shoot Clusters.
+To get started, navigate to https://cleura.cloud and, in the left-hand side panel, choose Containers → Gardener.
+A central pane named Gardener / Shoot Clusters appears.
 There, you can create and manage your Gardener-based clusters.
-In Gardener terminology, a Kubernetes cluster is referred as a Shoot (as in, new plant growth).
+In Gardener terminology, a Kubernetes cluster is referred to as a shoot (as in, new plant growth).

 At the top right-hand side of the central pane, click on Create Kubernetes cluster.

 A new pane named Create Gardener Shoot Cluster slides over from the right-hand side of the browser.
 Type in a name for the new shoot cluster, and select a region.
 Also, select the version of Kubernetes the new cluster will be running.
-In the example below, we have chosen version 1.29.3, which, at the time of writing, was the latest supported in Cleura Cloud.
+In the example below, we have chosen version 1.30.5, which, at the time of writing, was the latest supported in Cleura Cloud.
+Please note the Load balancer provider and Availability Zone parameters.
+Both are already set and for the time being, you cannot modify any of them.

 Next, you may accept the proposed network address (in CIDR notation) for the worker nodes, or type in the one you prefer.